 Why Do We Focus On Google So Much?

 Google is the most visited website on the entire internet worldwide.
-With that being said, this power-house search engine takes on the majority of search inquiries on a daily basis.
+With that being said, this powerhouse search engine takes on the majority of search inquiries on a daily basis.
 In fact, Google receives about 3.5 billion searches per day.
-Since it’s all about climbing the ranks in the search engine result pages (SERP), it’s vital to be tapped in where the bulk of searches are happening.
+Since it’s all about climbing the ranks in the search engine result pages (SERP), it’s vital to be tapped into where the bulk of searches are happening.

 Those who work in SEO (search engine optimization) focus primarily on Google because it simply captures the broadest audience.
-People know and trust Google to the extent that their brand name is synonymous with looking something up online.
+People know and trust Google to the extent that its brand name is synonymous with looking something up online.
 With that degree of notoriety, it goes without saying that this is a search engine we definitely need to keep our eyes on.

 Differences Between Google Maps and Google Search

 When we talk about the bare bones of Google Maps and Google Search, it’s pretty simple.
 One is a navigation tool and the other is a generic search engine.
 But they intermingle in a lot of ways.
-GMB is the thread that ties these two entities together.
+GBP is the thread that ties these two entities together.
 Let’s break it down a little further and examine the different ways users might interact with them.